SemClone/community/docs/_blog/2025-12-04-welcome-to-semclone-community.md

 - Generating legal notices and SBOMs for distribution
 - Detecting GPL contamination and patent-encumbered code
 - Validating compliance policies across projects
-- Do all of that at scale.
+- Doing all of that at scale

 Traditional SCA tools are expensive, closed-source, and often miss AI-generated code transformations. **SEMCL.ONE takes a different approach**: open source tools, open data, shared infrastructure, and GenAI automation.